 Response: The state's intent with the HCBS rule and transition is to be person-centered throughout all processes.
 As part of the transition plan, the experience of the individual is central to the comprehensive review of the state delivery system and is an ongoing process.
 The STP is a vehicle through which the state assesses individual experiences and state/ provider systemic compliance.
 CMS requires that the STP detail specific steps that must be taken on the state and provider level in order to make systemic changes that impact an individual's experience.
 The information gathered from the individual assessments is used to develop the remediation and changes with the state's and providers' systemic policies and procedures.
-The state added language in the Comprehensive Waiver description to clarify choice is for services and providers to be supported in exploring different avenues, learning experiences, and opportunities to know what is out in the community.
+The state added language in the Comprehensive Waiver description to clarify choice is for services and providers.
+The state also added language in the introduction that Missouri's Transition Plan work has focused on engaging stakeholders to be supported in exploring different avenues, learning experiences, and opportunities to know what is out in the community.